BUS106 - Business: Its Nature and Environment.... (classroom and Blended Learning Version)

 This subject is designed to provide first semester students with an introduction to the Canadian business environment, business issues and functions, and the major forces at work in the global economy.
 It provides students with a perspective of business firms as integrated organizations composed of a number of specialized functions.
 The subject provides the students an opportunity to develop transferable skills for college and business life.

 Upon successful completion of this subject the student will be able to:

-4. Demonstrate and understanding of the significance of entrepreneurs, and be able to explain the three alternative strategies for becoming a business owner.
+- Demonstrate an understanding of the significance of entrepreneurs, and be able to explain the three alternative strategies for becoming a business owner.

-10. Identify key issues in financial management including the difference between short and long-term financing, the importance of risk management, how if affects business operations, and the various options for managing risk.
+- Identify key issues in financial management including the difference between short and long-term financing, the importance of risk management, how it affects business operations, and the various options for managing risk.

 Cheating and Plagiarism

 Each student should be aware of the College's policy regarding Cheating and Plagiarism.
 Seneca's Academic Policy will be strictly enforced.

 To support academic honesty at Seneca College, all work submitted by students may be reviewed for authenticity and originality, utilizing software tools and third party services.
 Please visit the Academic Honesty site on http://library.senecacollege.ca for further information regarding cheating and plagiarism policies and procedures.